 Your dietary intake influences all kinds biological and chemical processes in your body.
 These processes affect how quickly one recovers after surgery.

 Wound healing involves the activity of an intricate network of blood cells, tissue types, cytokines, and growth factors.
 This results in increased cellular activity, which causes an intensified metabolic demand for nutrients.

 In addition, non-dietary supplements can be beneficial to the healing process.
-A popular example are compression garments.
-Read more about the benefits of using post surgery compression garments.
-And here’s more info on breast augmentation bras.
+For instance compression garments and post surgery aids.

 a dietary supplement protocol to provide nutritional support for the normal body functions of wound and soft tissue healing would contain at least Bromelain, vitamin C and vitamin C helpers such as OPCs and/or Rutin and/or Quercetin.

 This combination of natural substances has an evidence base for its application in the nutritional support of the normal body functions of cutaneous and soft tissue healing.
 (The Holt Institute of Medicine)